sintefmath/tinia/tutorials/tutorial4/tutorial4.md

 \snippet Tutorial4_Job.hpp initGL

 ### Running the desktop program
-Starting the program should show something similar to this:
+To actually view the renderlist in the desktop program, you need to start the executable with the --renderlist option.
+In the lower left corner of the OpenGL canvas, you should have a pull down menu saying "Native Rendering", changing this to "Render List" should show something similar to this:
 \image html tutorial4_desktop.png "Screenshot of the desktop job from Tutorial4."